Chart Color Schemes

 Condobolin has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Five projects have been identified by AreaSearch as potentially impacting the area's performance: Lachlan Views Estate (Scott Street Sub-division), GrainCorp Condobolin Rail Siding Upgrade, NSW Heavy Vehicle Rest Stops Program (TfNSW), and NSW Zero Emissions Buses.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include Lachlan Views Estate (Scott Street Sub-division), GrainCorp Condobolin Rail Siding Upgrade, NSW Heavy Vehicle Rest Stops Program (TfNSW), and NSW Zero Emissions Buses.
+Details about these projects follow.

 Professional plan users can use the search below to filter and access additional projects.